Northville in Fulton County, New York — The American Northeast (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-5 & 10 Cent Store (approx. 0.2 miles away); Northville Depot Parkville (approx. half a mile away); Adirondack Inn (approx. 0.9 miles away); King Cemetery (approx. 1½ miles away); Early Settler (approx. 2.9 miles away); Sweets Crossing (approx. 2.9 miles away); Barker's Store (approx. 3.6 miles away).
+At least 8 other markers are within 5 & 10 Cent Store (approx. 0.2 miles away); Northville Depot (approx. half a mile away); Early Settler (approx. half a mile away); Parkville (approx. half a mile away); Adirondack Inn (approx. 0.9 miles away); King Cemetery (approx. 1˝ miles away); a different marker also named Early Settler (approx. 2.9 miles away); Sweets Crossing (approx. 2.9 miles away).
 Touch for a list and map of all markers in Northville.

 Regarding Chimney Swifts of Northville, New York.
 May 6th each year the village of Northville celebrates the return of the Chimney Swifts to the Hubbell Chimney.
 Hubbell’s chimney was built by Stephen Acker in 1880 during the construction of the Globe Metallic Binding Company owned by Ray Hubbell and James A. Cole.
 The formal festivities of welcoming back the birds were started in 1958 after local businessman, Walker LaRowe, had observed the punctual return of the birds each year, which coincided with the birthday of onetime chimney owner, Frank Hubbell.
 The Hubbell Memorial Chimney is all that's left of the Hubbell Glove Factory, which burned to the ground in January 1918.
 The swifts leave on August 20 every year.

 Also see . . .
 Northville Chimney Swifts Lose Chimney.
-You can briefly see the marker at the end of this YouTube segment on a local news report covering the chimney's demise.
-(Submitted on February 16, 2013, by Howard C. Ohlhous of Duanesburg, New York.)
+You can briefly see the marker at the end of this YouTube (Submitted on February 16, 2013, by Howard C. Ohlhous of Duanesburg, New York.)

 1. Northville Chimney Demolished